emilyjspencer/Notes/PHP/README.md

 * PHP frameworks include Laravel, Symphony and CakePHP
 * PHP often used to create dynamic web pages
 * PHP files have the file extension .php
+* PHP is not always case-sensitive so Echo can be used to print out rather than echo
-* PHP can work inline with HTML to create dynamic behaviour by using the following tags:
+* PHP is designed to interact with HTML to create dynamic behaviour by using the following tags:
 ```
 <?php ................... ?>
 ```